Lukas Krüger

-Lukas Felix Krüger (born 20 January 2000) is a German professional footballer who plays as a midfielder for FSV Zwickau.
+Lukas Felix Krüger (born 20 January 2000) is a German professional footballer who plays as a Forward for Eintracht Norderstedt.

 Club career

 Krüger made his professional debut for RB Leipzig on 2 August 2018, coming on as a substitute in the 70th minute for Matheus Cunha in the UEFA Europa League qualifying match against Swedish club BK Häcken of the Allsvenskan, which finished as a 1–1 away draw.

 In July 2020, Krüger joined 3.
 Liga club SV Meppen from Regionalliga Nordost side Berliner FC Dynamo having agreed a two-year contract.

+On 10 October 2024, Krüger joined FC Eintracht Norderstedt 03.